Daniel O'Donnell: Success

 By the mid-1990s, O'Donnell had become a household name across Ireland and Great Britain.
 He appeared on popular television shows in both countries and won various awards.
 Among the accolades, O'Donnell was named Donegal Person of the Year in 1989, which he still rates as the best award.
 He was given the Irish Entertainer of the Year award in 1989, 1992 and 1996.
 O'Donnell's first chart hit single in the UK was in 1992 with "I Just Want to Dance With You" (later covered by George Strait).
 This also led to his first appearance on Top of the Pops.

 During his lengthy career, O'Donnell has made friends with his childhood idols, including Cliff Richard and Loretta Lynn.
-He also forged a close professional relationship with the Irish songstress Mary Duff, who regularly tours with O'Donnell.
+He also forged a close professional relationship with the Irish singer Mary Duff, who regularly tours with O'Donnell.

 O’Donnell had to cancel a series of concerts in Northern Ireland because of death threats from loyalist paramilitaries in 1994.
 The threat was made in a phone call to Daniel O’Donnell's Viking House Hotel in Kincasslagh, County Donegal.
 The caller said O’Donnell would be killed if he went ahead with four sell-out concerts to be held in the Slieve Donard Hotel in Newcastle, County Down.